 Having a chronic and rare disease is a challenging experience for anyone to go through, and especially difficult on children and adolescents.

 Helpful tips from other JM families on topics like reducing anxiety during treatments, shots and blood draws, dentist visits, sun shades, journaling, and more!

 Learn about the neuroscience of stress and how stressors impact one’s ability to cope with stress.
 Learn practices that help build resilience, self-awareness and improve our capacity to build relationships.

 There are resources available for mental health care though it can take awhile to research them, access them, and follow up on the care.

 Myositis-specific antibodies (MSAs) are associated with certain symptoms in JM patients.
 In some cases, knowing the MSA of a patient may help clinicians look out for certain symptoms and guide treatment decisions.
-Dr. Jessica Neely explains these associations, why they are important, and the limitations in our understanding of the role of MSAs in JM.

 Research is vital to finding better treatments and a cure for juvenile myositis.
 Cure JM funds research studies through our Cure JM Centers of Excellence and the Cure JM Clinical Care Network.